christophsjones/personal-website/index.md

 </div>
 <div style="flex:75%">
 <h1>Chris Jones</h1>
-chris.jones@unibocconi.it
+chijones@ucdavis.edu
 <br>
 he/him
 </div>
 </div>

 👋 Hi!
+I'm a Krener Visiting Assistant Professor in the Math Department at [UC Davis](https://www.math.ucdavis.edu/).
-I'm a postdoctoral researcher in theoretical computer science at [Bocconi University](https://dec.unibocconi.eu/) supported by [Luca Trevisan] and [Alon Rosen].
+Previously, I was a postdoctoral researcher at [Bocconi University](https://dec.unibocconi.eu/) supported by [Luca Trevisan] and [Alon Rosen].
-In spring 2022, I obtained my PhD from the [University of Chicago](https://www.cs.uchicago.edu) advised by [Aaron Potechin].
+I obtained my PhD in 2022 from the [University of Chicago](https://www.cs.uchicago.edu) advised by [Aaron Potechin].

+My research is in theoretical computer science.
 I am interested in mathematically-inspired algorithm design techniques.
 Recently I've been working on semidefinite programming algorithms (specifically the Sum-of-Squares hierarchy), low-degree algorithms, and algorithms from statistical physics.
 Most of my work has studied average-case (a.k.a random/statistical) inputs.

+In fall 2025, I am teaching MAT 19C "Calculus for Data-Driven Applications".
+If you are a student looking for the course webpage, it's on Canvas!

 ## Research